 About the Civic Analytics Graduate Student Fellowship:

 Led by Director of Civic Analytics, Constantine Kontokosta, the Fellows, as part of the Civic Analytics program at the NYU Marron Institute, will work alongside researchers in the Urban Intelligence Lab on data analytics projects to address critical urban operational, policy, and planning issues and drive positive social impact.
 Fellows will work on research teams to utilize data analytics to provide new insight, knowledge, and opportunities for action.
 The positioning of the Fellowship program at the Marron Institute ensures that impact-driven projects are balanced with fundamental research advanced through widely-disseminated research that is transparent and reproducible.
 Fellows can expect to:

-- Work on one (or more) analytics research projects as part of the Civic Analytics research team, including NSF-funded research projects related to COVID-19 and on identifying, understanding, and addressing data bias and fairness in algorithmic decision-making for urban management, and climate change and urban sustainability.
+- Work on one (or more) analytics research projects as part of the Civic Analytics research team, including NSF-funded research projects related to COVID-19 mobility behavior, data bias and fairness in algorithmic decision-making for urban management, and climate change and urban sustainability.

 - Produce data tools, visualizations, models, and code using a range of data.

 - Contribute, as appropriate, to conference and journal publications.

 - Experience with data scripting languages such as Python or R, and their statistical libraries.

 - Familiarity with GIS tools, such as ArcGIS, QGIS, GeoPandas, MapBox, Carto, etc.

 - Experience working with distributed file systems using Spark or PySpark.

 - Data visualization experience using Matplotlib, Plotly, Tableau, etc.